 View Zoom increases or decreases magnification of items in the currently selected view in an iTool window.
 This is similar to moving the observer's "eye" closer to or farther away from the objects in the view.
 You can change the view zoom using the view zoom button or by using the view zoom pull-down menu.

 To use the view zoom button:

-- 2. Position the mouse pointer on the viewplane.
-The pointer changes to a zoom pointer Q. - 3.
-Do either of the following: - Drag the zoom pointer toward the top of the iTool window to enlarge the display
+- 1. Click Zoom a on the toolbar to enter Zoom mode. - 2.
+Position the mouse pointer on the viewplane.
+The pointer changes to a zoom pointer Q.